jarviscanada/jarvis_data_eng_AnthonyPham/core_java/grep/README.md

 - ```src_dir```: the source directory path
 - ```outfile```: the output file name

-The application can be run in two ways.
+The application can be run in two ways

-1. Using the Jar file :
+1. Using the Jar file:
 ```mvn clean package
 java -jar target/grep-1.0-SNAPSHOT.jar ${regex_pattern} ${src_dir} ./out/${outfile}```